telekineticyeti/subsonic-nowplaying-rgb-display/readme.md

 # Why use the LastFM API in addition to Subsonic API?

-Because determining what the 'now playing' track on Airsonic is, is not very straight forward!
-I ran into quite a few challenges determining what the actual 'now playing' track is due to a combination of the following:
+Unfortunately, accurately determining the 'now playing' track on Airsonic is not as straight forward as one would think!
+I ran into several challenges determining what the actual 'now playing' track is due to a combination of the following:

-- The Airsonic implementation of [Subsonic API](http://www.subsonic.org/pages/api.jsp) will return a non-ordered array of 'recent tracks' instead of what is now actually playing.
+- The Airsonic/Airsonic Advanced implementations of [Subsonic API](http://www.subsonic.org/pages/api.jsp) will return a non-ordered array of 'recent tracks' instead of what is now actually playing.
 These tracks have a `minutesAgo` property that _could_ allow us to deduce which track is most recent, however...
+- Navidrome will return an ordered array of tracks, with the most recent track being the first item.
+This is more ideal than Airsonic's, approach, however tracks that are no longer playing will persist in the API response for up to 20 minutes after the track is no longer playing.
 - my client of choice ([Sonixd](https://github.com/jeffvli/sonixd)) will download and cache two tracks in succession to support it's crossfading playback feature - The current track as well as the track that follows it.
 This results in two new item entries in the Subsonic API 'recent tracks' response, both of which have a `minutesAgo: 0` property.
 Since the array response is not ordered, so it is not possible to determine the actual currently playing track this way.

 ## So why not just use LastFM only?

 It's certainly an option, and I made a LastFM-only version of this app [here](https://github.com/telekineticyeti/lastfm-nowplaying-rgb-display/).
 However I found that a lot of album art for tracks in my library are missing from LastFM or incorrect.
 I have a meticulous degree of control over album art on my Airsonic instance, so I'd prefer to pull art from there first.

+## But I can use this without LastFM?

+Yes, and for most cases this will be fine, but it's worth enabling if you run into any of the issues described above.
+This app is a work in progress, so any insight on improving the 'now playing' accuracy is also appreciated!

 # Additional Notes

-## flaschen-taschen-node &
+## flaschen-taschen-node

 This app uses my [flaschen-taschen-node](https://github.com/telekineticyeti/flaschen-taschen-node) library to construct and send images to an FT server.
 It also uses my [subsonic-api-wrapper](https://github.com/telekineticyeti/subsonic-api-wrapper) library for interfacing with Subsonic-based APIs.
 These libraries are a work in progress and will be available by NPM as they mature.
 In the meantime, feel free to try them in your own projects!